How Much Does Homeowners Insurance Cost in New York?

 When you want to borrow money or apply for a new credit card, these things and more are allocated to you only after a hard pull on your credit.

-The purpose is to show lenders your credit track record if you are making payments on time on your mortgage, and how well you manage your credit cards and other debts.
+The purpose is to show lenders your credit track record, whether you make payments on time on your mortgage, and how well you manage your credit cards and other debts.

-That’s the basic concept behind a hard credit inquiry, also known as a ‘hard pull’.
+That's the basic concept behind a hard credit inquiry, a 'hard pull.'’

-It’s important to note that a hard inquiry is the only type of credit inquiry that can impact your FICO score.
+It's important to note that a hard inquiry is the only credit inquiry that can impact your FICO score.

 What is a Soft Inquiry?

-It is true that homeowners insurance companies check your credit score when giving you a quote.
+Homeowners insurance companies indeed check your credit score when giving you a quote.

 But they only do a "soft pull" or a "soft inquiry," a type of inquiry that won't affect your credit score.

-In this way, when applying for a homeowners policy, it has zero effect on your credit score.
+In this way, applying for a homeowners policy has zero effect on your credit score.

 The Age of Your Home

-The older your house is, the more it will cost to insure it.
+The older your house is, the more it will cost to insure.
 That’s because your home may not be up to code.

 The Materials That Make Up Your Home

-If your building is made of brick, concrete or stone then your rate will be cheaper.
+If your building is made of brick, concrete, or stone, your rate will be cheaper.
 If it’s wood, there may be a fire.

 Security Systems

-Security features like alarm systems, smoke detectors, deadbolt locks and other safety features can result in lower policy quotes.
+Security features like alarm systems, smoke detectors, deadbolt locks, and other safety features can lower policy quotes.

-So make sure your home has these forms of security and more because they reduce the likelihood of theft or damage.
+So ensure your home has these forms of security and more because they reduce the likelihood of theft or damage.

 Being Near a Fire Station

-If you live near a fire station or hydrant, your home insurance quote will be lower than someone who lives in a remote area.
+If you live near a fire station or hydrant, your home insurance quote will be lower than that of someone who lives in a remote area.

 Natural Disasters